-Intense Video Shows The Moment A TV Crew Saved A Man’s Life From Flooding In Houston
+Video Of Hurricane Harvey Flooding Shows The Moment A TV Crew Saved A Man’s Life

-Intense Video Shows The Moment A TV Crew Saved A Man's Life From Flooding In Houston

 As reports are rolling in about the devastation caused by Tropical Storm Harvey in Texas, there are still bright spots.
 Though destruction has so far left five people dead, it could have been more.
 A video of Hurricane Harvey flooding in Texas captures one man's nick-of-time rescue on camera, as the very TV crew who was filming it helped to save his life.